 Note: The blank space below this point is a problem with the software.
 We are working to correct this.
 Please scroll down a few inches to where our website continues

 after the blank space.

-Enjoy the Autumn with FEWER OCD SYMPTOMS!
+Enjoy the Summer of 2015 with FEWER OCD SYMPTOMS!
 4 weeks of therapy

 ***The Long Island OCD Support Group currently